uga-libraries/xml-transformations/README.md

 # xml-transformations
 Python scripts for working with XML:

+## Multiple FITS XML to CSV
+Takes a folder of File Information Tool Set (FITS) xml metadata files and saves the values from selected elements to a csv file with one row per xml file.
+Created for a file format analysis project.

 ## Multiple XML to CSV
 Takes a folder of xml files and saves the values from selected elements to a csv file with one row per xml file.
 Made to use for quick data analysis using a spreadsheet.
 Can handle optional elements and repeating elements.